BlueXAyman/Minecraft-Server-Generator/README.md

 # **How To Use**

-Make sure you have the requirements (Look above)
+Make sure you have the [requirements](https://github.com/BlueXAyman/Minecraft-Server-Generator/edit/main/README.md#requirements)

-Go to [Releases](https://github.com/BlueXAyman/Minecraft-Server-Generator/releases) and download the latest generator.bat
+Go to [Releases](https://github.com/BlueXAyman/Minecraft-Server-Generator/releases) and download the latest **generator.bat**

 Launch it in the same directory where you want to generate the folders